-Man, in his blindness, is quite satisfied with but the himself, heartily dislikes circumstances and situations of his life.
+Man, in his blindness, is guite satisfied with himself. but heartily dislikes the circumstances and situations of his life.
 He feels this way, not knowing that the cause of his displeasure lies not in the condition nor the person with whom he is displeased, but in the very self he likes so much.
 Not realizing that "he surrounds himself with the true image of himself" and that "what he is, that only can he see," he is shocked when he discovers that it has always been his own deceitfulness that made him suspicious of others.